 Owner Comments and Warranty Info:

-All in all people who own Spider Farmer grow lights seem to like them.
+All in all people who own Spider Farmer grow lights seem to like them, myself included.
 The lights have solid reviews on Amazon, and they’ve generated good commentary in the forums I’ve visited.

 One owner said the node spacing on their plants is like something out of science fiction.
 The nodes are super close and it’s amazing to see.
 Believe it or not this person said they like the way their plants grow under the SF 1000 more than the way they grow under his 600 watt HPS light.